Chess symbols in Unicode

 Font depictions of Unicode chess symbols (in the same order as the table): DejaVu Sans, FreeSerif, Quivira, Pecita.

-GNU Chess using Unicode chess characters to display a chess board in the terminal.

 Unicode has text representations of chess pieces.
 These allow to produce the symbols using plain text without the need of a graphics interface.
 The inclusion of the chess symbols enables the use of figurine algebraic notation, which replaces the letter that stands for a piece by its symbol, e.g. ♛f1 instead of Qf1.
 This also allows the play of chess games in text-only environments, such as the terminal.

-Unicode blocks
+Chess piece symbols

 Unicode 15.1 specifies a total of 110 spread across two blocks.
 The standard set of chess pieces—king, queen, rook, bishop, knight, or pawn, with white and black variants—were included in the block Miscellaneous Symbols.
 In Unicode 12.0, the Chess Symbols block (U+1FA00–U+1FA6F) was allocated for inclusion of extra chess piece representations.
 This includes fairy chess pieces, such as rotated pieces, neutral (neither white nor black) pieces, knighted pieces, equihoppers, as well as xiangqi pieces.

 In 2024, four shatranj pieces were provisionally assigned for a future version in the range U+1FA54–U+1FA57.
 This was completed in Unicode 17.0.